xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 {% toc %}

-# Installing and Enabling the "Sale" Addon
+# Installing and Enabling the Sale Addon

 Generally, the "Sale" addon comes preinstalled and enabled out-of-the-box in all editions of X-Cart 5 software.